-Most of the postcommunist countries had very limited data (or official statistics) on the numbers of young people living in and ageing out of care-"better official data" was consistently recommended (Lerch & Stein, 2010; Stein & Verweijen-Slamnescu, 2012).
+Most of the post-communist countries had very limited data (or official statistics) on the numbers of young people living in and aging out of care - 'better official data' was consistently recommended (Lerch and Stein 2010; Stein and Verweijen-Slamnescu 2012).
 The need for official monitoring or outcomes data was also seen as important, in order to know what was happening to young people after they aged out of care.
-This could include data on their housing; education, employment, and training; and health and wellbeing.
+This could include data on their housing, education, employment and training, and their health and well-being.
 As regards research at the time of the mapping exercise, in only two countries, Poland and Romania, had there been a small number of research studies in respect of this specific group of young people.
-In the Czech Republic, there was no specific research on "care leavers", although this group of young people had been included in other studies of vulnerable young people.
-In the remaining nine countries there had been either "no research" (eight countries) or "no comprehensive research" (three countries).
+In the Czech Republic, there was no specific research on 'care leavers' although this group of young people had been included in other studies of vulnerable young people.
+In the remaining nine countries there had been either 'no research' (8 countries) or 'no comprehensive research' (3 countries).

-In the European sample, four of the countries collected national data on care leavers and five collected data at a subunit level: for example, by the local authority or administrative unit responsible for children's services (see Table 6).
-In only two countries was government data used for research, and in three countries data from population studies was used for research.
-All of the countries had some research on the experiences of care leavers, although there was considerable variation in the range and type of studies carried out (Courtney, 2008).
-Although the evidence base within the country chapters was variable, this showed the generally poor outcomes for care leavers on their main pathways to adulthood (education, employment, and training; accommodation; health and wellbeing) in comparison with their peers (Stein & Munro, 2008).
+In the European sample, four of the countries collected national data on care leavers and five collected data at a sub-unit level, for example by the local authority or administrative unit responsible for children's services (see Fig. 6).
+In only two countries was Government data used for research and in three countries data from population studies was used for research.
+All of the countries had some research on the experiences of care leavers, although there was considerable variation in the range and type of studies carried out (Courtney 2008).
+Although the evidence base within the country chapers was variable, this showed the general poor outcomes of care leavers on their main pathways to adulthood (education, employment and training; accommodation; health and well being) in comparison with their peers (Stein and Munro 2008).